smartdevicelink/sdl_evolution/proposals/nnnn-cloud-app-transport-adapter.md

 - SDL web apps would still use the SDL RPC Service / protocol
 - SDL web apps would integrate a proxy library that supports all Mobile API RPCs (implemented in Javascript)
 - SDL web apps live in the "cloud", not in the car or phone
-- Using a web app on the head unit would not require mobile a mobile device, but does require head unit to have an active data connection
+- Using a web app on the head unit would not require a mobile device, but would require the head unit to have an active data connection
 - SDL Core initiates the connection to cloud application using endpoints supplied by policy table updates (OEMs control trusted app connections)

 Implementing this feature means that the user would not be required to connect their personal device in order to use SDL connected applications.
 Also, offering a new way to build and connect SDL apps might attract new developers.